 A good pair of sports glasses should meet the following requirements:

 - Earpieces that match the sport.
 An earpiece that goes all the way around the ear is ideal for jogging or many ball sports.
 Straight earpieces are better for cycling or inline skating because they fit more easily under a helmet

 - An elastic sports band at the back of the head can sometimes come in handy

 - Headband glasses have a soft facial pad and a good ventilation system.

-ZEISS Single Vision Sport is a special feature for sports glasses as well as designer spectacles and sunglasses.
-It also provides customised, optimal visual correction with ultra-modern wraparound frames.
+ZEISS Single Vision Sport is a special feature for sports glasses as well as designer eyeglasses and sunglasses.
+It also provides customized, optimal visual correction with ultra-modern wraparound frames.
 Thanks to these features, poor vision, image perception problems and overstrained eyes are now a thing of the past.

 The advantages of ZEISS Single Vision Sport are